 Carbon removal policy over the next few years will be consequential.
-We’re making sure those policies are implemented well.
+We make sure those policies are effective and accountable.

 1